vyzo/gerbil-libp2p/README.md

 => <daemon>
 ```

-Sets the current daemon to an external process with `path` as the unix control
+Sets the `current-libp2p-daemon` to an external process with `path` as the unix control
 socket path.